steveclifton/BudgetPHP/README.md

 # BudgetPHP

-Hacked together on a Sunday afternoon to visual our creditcard statements and spending 😬
+Hacked together on a Sunday afternoon to visualize our creditcard statements and spending 😬😬😬😬

 Total WIP but initially works.